peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 --- abstract

-Status Attestations are verifiable proofs that a digital credential or token, whether in JSON Web Tokens (JWT) {{RFC7519}} or CBOR Web Tokens (CWT) format {{RFC8392}}, has not been revoked and is still valid.
-Status Attestations are designed to be short-lived, periodically provided to their owners and presented by these latter to the verifiers, eliminating the need for verifiers to obtain additional information from third-party systems about a token or a digital credential.
+Status Attestations are verifiable proofs about the validity status of a  digital credential or token, in the form of JSON Web Tokens (JWT) [RFC7519] or CBOR Web Tokens (CWT) format [RFC8392].
+Status Attestations are designed to be short-lived, periodically supplied to their holders who then present them to verifiers.
+This approach eliminates the need for verifiers to seek additional information about a token or digital credential from third-party systems.

 --- middle